-Ashwagandha is believed to contain properties that make it very good for bones.
+Ashwagandha is believed to contain properties that make it very good for bones (however, it is not shown to increase height).
 The main reason for this is that it contains a substance called ‘withaferin’.
 This has been shown to increase the number of cells that synthesize bone development.
 The result is strong, healthy bones.

 Ashwagandha is also thought to help prevent bone loss and reduce the risk of developing osteoporosis.
 The reason for this is because it can boost testosterone levels.
 You might think that this is only beneficial to men, but you’d be wrong.

 Testosterone is also responsible for bone health in women along with estrogen.
 And, as women enter menopause and their estrogen levels drop, the risk of developing osteoporosis increases.

 But, by taking an Ashwagandha supplement, you may be able to keep your bones healthier for longer as it will regulate both testosterone levels and estrogen levels more efficiently.